elastic/elastic-charts/api/charts.api.md

     visible: boolean;
 }

+// Warning: (ae-missing-release-tag) "PointStyleAccessor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type PointStyleAccessor = (datum: RawDataSeriesDatum, seriesIdentifier: XYChartSeriesIdentifier) => PointStyleOverride;

+// Warning: (ae-missing-release-tag) "PointStyleOverride" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type PointStyleOverride = RecursivePartial<PointStyle> | Color | null;

+// Warning: (ae-missing-release-tag) "Position" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Position" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const Position: Readonly<{
     Top: "top";